shimniok/PhysicsCar/README.md

  | trap_mount_B | Mounts the mousetrap on the rear of the frame | Print 1x |
  | wheel | Low friction, low mass rear wheels | Print 2x |

+### Additional parts

+In addition to the following 3d printed parts, you'll need:

+ * (4) 4.8mm x 30cm (3/16" x 11-7/8") wood dowels
+ * (1) 1.95mm x 915mm (0.078" x 36") piano wire
+ * (8) #6 x 1/2" wood screws
+ * (2) #6 x 1" machine screws
+ * (2) #6 machine nuts (nylock or use Loctite blue)
+ * (1) length of fishing wire, >= 6lb test
+ * (1) standard mousetrap e.g., Victor

 ## Assembly

+### Tools needed
+ * Safety goggles
+ * Ear plugs if using power tools
+ * Something to cut steel piano wire - Dremel with cutoff wheel, file to nick and pliers to bend back and forth and break
+ * Screwdriver(s) for #6 hardware
+ * Wrench for #6 nuts
+ * Knife or scissors to cut clamp apart

 ### Frame
  * Push two rods into front crossmember about halfway.
  * Push other end of these two rods into the inner holes of the middle crossmember just enough so their ends are flush with the other side of the crossmember.
  * Push two new rods into the outer holes of the middle crossmember just enough so their ends are flush with the other side of the crossmember.
  * Push front trap mount onto rear rods
  * Insert trap into front trap mount so, when sprung, arm is to the rear.
  * Push rear trap mount onto rear rods and push onto rear of trap
  * Push rear crossmember onto rods a few inches
  * Push the rod ends onto ends of each rod

 ###Wheels
  * Insert wire, which will become rear axle, into rear rod end holes
  * Push rear wheels, hub inboard, onto each axle end
  * Push hub onto each end of the axle.
 Adjust for stable, low friction spin
  * Trim axle length
  * Use #6 wood screws to attach drive flanges to drive wheel
  * Hold drive wheel/flanges in between front rod ends
  * Push another wire through one rod end, through drive wheel, and through other rod end.
  * Push hub onto each end of the axle.
 Adjust for stable, low friction spin
  * Trim axle length

 ###Pull rod
+ * Cut clamp tab off, separating each half of the clamp
  * Use the #6 machine screws and nuts to loosely attach clamp onto the mouse trap arm
  * Insert pull rod into clamp
  * Insert pull rod end onto end of pull rod
-  * Tie fishing wire onto pull rod end
+ * Tie fishing wire onto pull rod end with a strong knot that won't pull loose
  * Attach fishing line to drive flange.
  * Rotate drive wheel to spool up fishing line and hold it to keep from rotating
  * Place on ground, release drive wheel, and zoom! :)